 Contact us at firstname.lastname@example.org if you have any question regarding this.

-Theoretically, any microscope camera with a C-mount connector, external trigger, and similar specifications as the two above (the pixel size of 6.45 um is ideal for 60x & 100x imaging on the RCM), may work.
-Tested camera models include:
+Any microscope camera with a C-mount connector, external trigger, and similar specifications as the two first ones in the list below should work with the RCM (the pixel size of 6.45 μm is ideal for 60 x & 100 x imaging on the RCM).
+Please contact us, if you have a camera that you would like to test for the RCM compatibility.

-RCM drivers are available LabView (free of charge), uManager / ImageJ (Fiji) (free of charge), and Nikon NIS Elements (at cost).
+RCM drivers are available for LabView (free of charge), Micro-Manager / ImageJ (Fiji) (free of charge), and Nikon NIS Elements (at cost).

-Laser combiners: Omicron Lighthub, Toptica CLE, Coherent Calaxy and Nikon Lu-N4 The RCM laser coupling is compatible with single mode fibers with FC/APC connector and NA 0.11.
+Laser combiners: Omicron Lighthub, Toptica CLE, Coherent Galaxy, Nikon Lu-N4 and Vortran.
+The RCM laser coupling is compatible with single mode fibers with FC/APC connector and NA 0.11.
 Using other fiber connectors will degrade image quality.